influxdata/docs-v2/content/influxdb/cloud-serverless/guides/migrate-data/_index.md

 **You should maybe migrate**.
 Flux queries are less performant against the InfluxDB v3 storage engine.
 Flux is optimized to work with the TSM storage engine, but these optimizations do not apply to the on-disk structure of InfluxDB v3.

 ---

+## Before you migrate

+Before you migrate from InfluxDB 1.x or 2.x to {{< product-name >}}, there
+are schema design practices supported by the TSM storage engine that are not supported in the InfluxDB v3 storage engine.
+Specifically the following:

+- Cannot use duplicate names for tags and fields
+- Measurements can contain up to 200 columns where each column represents time, a field, or a tag.

+_For more information, see [Schema restrictions](/influxdb/cloud-serverless/write-data/best-practices/schema-design/#schema-restrictions)._

+If your schema does not adhere to these restrictions, you must update your schema before migrating to {{< product-name >}}.

+---